 In the end, she was very happy that I listened supportively and she grew to trust me.
 I worked on her many times, and she kept talking throughout most of the sessions.

 I don’t know how much she felt of the massage, but what I do know is that she loved the sessions.
 Her need to talk was more important to her than to experience the massage.
 She was one of my most loyal clients.

 To talk or not to talk is an important skill of good therapists

 My suggestion is to keep an open mind to your client’s needs.
 Don’t decide what is right for them and do not become attached to doing things your way.
 Some of your massage clients will talk a lot, and some will not utter a word.
 There is no right or wrong here.

 As massage therapists we are better off going with the flow and our client’s natural propensity for processing information than establishing a rule that talking during massage sessions is inappropriate.

 I am not suggesting that massage therapists should talk more during sessions, but I am proposing that a rule of talking as little as possible is not always the best choice, and can even be counterproductive.

 Learning to pick up verbal and physical clues from clients, asking pertinent questions that give clients a choice, using our intuition instead of rules, and allowing them to choose the reason why they come to us for their massage sessions can go a long way towards establishing better rapport, trust and productive communication with our clients.

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been living in Thailand for well over a decade and has been practicing and teaching Thai Massage for 16 years.
+He is the author of 20 Thai Massage online training courses and has been practicing and teaching Thai Massage for 18 years.